amollenkopf/dcos-iot-demo/docs/dcos-explore.md

 This section provides a brief walk through of the DC/OS & Mesos dashboards and describes what information can be seen and what actions can be performed.

-<b>Step 1 (Azure only):</b> We will use the 'Public IP address' 'DNS name' value of the DC/OS master(s) to establish a secure SSH tunnel using the SSH key created previously.
+<br><br><b>Step 1:</b> To connect to your DC/OS and Mesos dashboards use a browser to connect to:
+* On Azure, you first need to establish an SSH tunneling session.
+To establish a secure SSH tunnel you should use the SSH key created in the previous section along with the value of the 'Public IP address' 'DNS name' of the Mesos master(s), and then you can connect with <a href="http://localhost:9001">http://localhost:9001</a>.
 <img src="../images/01-acs-setup/acs-create-20.png"/>
-<br> Now that an SSH tunnel has been established to the DC/OS master(s), the DC/OS dashboard is accessable via a browser at <a href="http://localhost:9001">http://localhost:9001</a>.
-<br><br><b>Step 2:</b> To connect to your DC/OS and Mesos dashboards use a browser to connect to:
 * On Amazon, obtain the public IP address of your master(s) and connect with <your master(s) url>.
-* On Azure, connect with <a href="http://localhost:9001">http://localhost:9001</a>.
 <img src="../images/01-acs-setup/acs-create-21.png"/>